Arduino - Soil Moisture Sensor

 • VCC pin: needs to be connected to VCC (5V or 3.3v)

-• AOUT pin: Analog signal output pin outputs the voltage in direct proportion to the soil moisture level.
+• AOUT pin: Analog signal output pin outputs the voltage in inverse proportion to the soil moisture level.
 Connect this pin to an Arduino's analog input pin.

 capacitive soil moisture sensor pinout